-The Secretariat presented a report on the statistics and research activities carried out between December 2012 and September 2013 [SCI-008].
+The Secretariat presented the Secretariat Report on Statistics and Coordination of Research which includes information on research activities carried out between December 2012 and September 2013.
 The report and tables summarize the fisheries data submitted in 2013, with general high reporting and on time for most CPCs.
 However, it was noticed that preliminary data submissions are becoming more prevalent in part due to compliance priority reasons.
 This implies many revisions, updates and incomplete data submission what augments the work of the Secretariat to have the complete data integrated before the SCRS Species Groups meetings.
 The Secretariat noted that during the meeting of the Sub-Committee on Statistics a proposal was presented to define guidelines for the Secretariat on the minimum data requirements for acceptance of data submissions.
-Details of this proposal are in the Appendix 1 of the Report of the Sub-Committee on Statistics [SCI-042B].
+Details of this proposal are included in Addendum 2 to Appendix 8.
 In short, a two-filter stage will be applied in 2014, but while filter 1 will be used for acceptance of data (Task I, Task II and Tagging), filter 2 will be used in a testing way.
 For compliance purposes, only data from accepted data submissions will be reported.

 The Secretariat also informed on both conventional and electronic tagging activities during last year.
 It was noted that almost all tagging activities are aimed towards bluefin tuna under the GBYP research program.
 Tagging of other species has diminished substantially in recent years.
 The Secretariat also reported on issues with tagging programs, such the low reporting of releases by CPCs that greatly reduce the usefulness of this tagging data for scientific purposes.
-This and other matters were also discussed by the Ad hoc Tagging Working Group and will be reported in Appendix 5 to the Report of the Sub-Committee on Statistics (SCI-042B).
+This and other matters were also discussed by the Ad hoc Tagging Working Group and will be reported in Addendum 6 to Appendix 8.
 Other activities reported by the Secretariat included ICCAT publications issues, noting in particular: (a) an increase workload at the Secretariat for the publication of SCRS documents (Collective Volume of Scientific Papers), mainly due to lack of compliance with formats and to delays in submissions; and (b) a revision of the publication agreement with Aquatic Living Resources (ALR), a peer-review journal, as their recent editorial line change towards an ecosystem approach on fisheries management substantially restricts the options for publication of SCRS documents.
 The SCRS agreed to apply the guidelines for authors of SCRS documents more strictly and to accept only those documents for publication, and proposed seeking contact with other peer-review journals for publication.
 It was noted, however, that the quality of SCRS documents is not affected by the lack of peer review and authors still have the opportunity to submit their papers to any peer review journal they consider appropriate.